First oil produced using new technology in field west of Shetland

 Read more: Smart meter rollout behind schedule and £500m over budget

-“This is a major milestone for our opstream business and highlights BP’s continued commitment to the North Sea region.”
+“This is a major milestone for our upstream business and highlights BP’s continued commitment to the North Sea region.”

-Andy Samuel, the chief executive of industry regulators at the Oil and Gas Authority (OGA), said the production of the first oil from the newly built Clair Ridge platform was a “major milestone” for the UK Continental Shelf (UKCS).

-He added: “The OGA continues to view the west of Shetland as strategically important with substantial remaining potential.

-“The Clair Field has in excess of seven billion barrels in place and is expected to sustain production for many decades to come, with significant scope for further phases of development.”
+Two new, bridge-linked platforms and oil and gas export pipelines have been constructed as part of the Clair Ridge project.

+The new facilities, which required capital investment in excess of £4.5 billion, are designed for 40 years of production.

+Ariel Flores, regional president for BP’s North Sea business, said: “Safely delivering first oil from Clair Ridge, in some of the harshest conditions in the [area], is the result of years of planning and hard work by BP, our partners and supply chain colleagues.
+We are proud to have played our part in this pioneering project and are excited for the Clair region’s continued potential.”

-Deirdre Michie, the chief executive of industry body Oil and Gas UK, said Clair Ridge was part of a “frontier region which is likely to have the greatest potential to expand current UK production”.
+Oil & Gas UK chief executive, Deirdre Michie, added: “First oil at Clair Ridge represents a major milestone in BP’s developments west of Shetland, the frontier region which is likely to have the greatest potential to expand current UK production.

-She added: “It’s greatly encouraging to see one of the basin’s original explorers using new, ambitious approaches and pioneering technology to help lead a revival in production.
+“It’s greatly encouraging to see one of the basin’s original explorers using new, ambitious approaches and pioneering technology to help lead a revival in production.”

-“This is another firm step towards maximising economic recovery from the basin.”
+She added: “This is another firm step towards maximising economic recovery from the basin.”
+Energy Minister Claire Perry said: “The North Sea is crucial for the UK’s energy security and helping businesses maximise economic recovery there is an aim for this government.

+“Aided by the innovative use of technology developed in the UK and a strong UK-based supply chain worth £1.5bn, this will allow the North Sea to continue to be a hub for the high-skilled, well-paid jobs at the centre of our modern Industrial Strategy.”